vhelin/wla-dx/doc/functions.rst

 was defined in.
 If you give it a number (ROM address) it calculates in which ROM bank the number (ROM address) is.
 WLA-65816 adds the .BASE to this value.

-bankbyte() instead just gives you one byte (bits 16-23) of a number.
+bankbyte() instead just gives you bits 16-23 (one byte) of a number.

 Examples of functions